DanHulton/HowToFeedMyCats/README.md

 Her water bowl should be visible on entering the room, at the far side of the room, beneath the window.
 It should be emptied in the bathroom sink and refilled.

-Midnight gets a quarter-can of wet food each day, but it must be made up Special.
+Midnight gets a stick of kitty gogurt each day, but it must be made up Special.

+First, take a quarter pill from the purple container and use a spoon, knife, fork, or other instrument of destruction, and crush it into a powder.

-First, add the wet food, then open the Dasuquin bottle to the left of the sink and grab a single capsule.
-Twist it open, pour the enclosed powder into the wet food, and mash it up.
+Next, open the Dasuquin bottle and remove a single capsule.
+Twist it open and pour the enclosed powder into the gogurk.

-Next, take a quarter pill from the purple container, and tuck it somewhere in the middle of the mashed-up food.
-She won't find it, but she will eat it.
+Finally, squirt an entire gogurt on top of the assorted nefarious powders, and mix it up good.
+Midnight will never know that she is being so well taken care of.

 **NOTE:** Midnight is sometimes disgusting and may have barfed somewhere (including on the bed) or gotten poop stuck to her and scooted it across something to get it off (including on the bed).
 If this happens and you're uncomfortable dealing with it, just...
 Just let me know, and I'll clean it up when I get back.
 In the meantime, she made her bed (literally and figuratively) and can lay in it (literally and figuratively).

 ## Yog-soggoth

 The hallway closet is the domain of Yog-soggoth and he is fed not from the container, but your very soul.
-Thankfully, he only requires a couple every millenium, and was fed as recently as the 1600s.
+Thankfully, he only requires a couple sips every millenium, and was fed as recently as the 1600s.
 He can be left to his own devices, and as I have recently installed an automatic laser pointer machine (as it turns out, also good for distracting pesky ancient gods), so he shouldn't need entertainment either.

 For all our safety, when you leave for a few days, please replace the battery in the automatic laser pointer machine.
 If it runs out while you're away, there will be no gods powerful enough to rescue us from our eternal torment.